Looking for passive income ideas that actually work?

 What is Passive Income?

-One way to earn more passive income is to have multiple income streams coming in.
-In other words, you don’t just choose one option for earning passive income; you choose two or three or more.
+One way to maximize passive income is to have multiple income streams coming in.
+In other words, don’t just choose one option, choose two or more.

 Having multiple income streams is good for two reasons: